josh-degraw/XJoy2/README.md

    show up as soon as XJoy2.exe starts running (you will hear the USB device inserted sound).
 5. To confirm that it is working, try pressing some buttons on your Joy-Cons.
 You should see the names of the buttons currently being pressed printed in the terminal.
-6. To exit, press [ENTER] in the terminal window.
-You can also simply close the window however this may not disconnect from the Joy-Cons and the virtual controller properly.
+6. To exit, simply close the window.